- Bylaws

 Charity Evaluation and Movement Grants Committees’ Policies

-Charity Evaluation Committee Policy
+Charity Evaluation Committee COI Policy

-- Past employment with a charity being evaluated
+- Past employment with a charity being evaluated or considered for evaluation

-- Volunteer involvement with a charity being evaluated
+- Volunteer involvement with a charity being evaluated or considered for evaluation

 - They must: